open-gamma-ray-astro/gamma-astro-data-formats/source/general/coordinates.rst

 Field of view
 -------------

-In Gammapy-ray astronomy, sometimes field of view (FOV) coordinates are used.
+In Gamma-ray astronomy, sometimes field of view (FOV) coordinates are used.
 Specifically some :ref:`background models <bkg>` are in the FOV coordinate system and FOV coordinates can also be used for other IRFs.